 Although I think I would be considered friendly, and enjoy socializing and spending time with others, I truly relish my alone time in the outdoors.
 Scouting, foraging, or just looking for the opportunity to share time with a critter in its daily life.
 Be it in the forested mountains, open shrubby valleys, along streams, it is a blessing.
 It is important to me that I participate in the world, the outdoors, not just walk through it.

-My knife and tool designs almost all come directly from my experiences outdoors, and how I can create a tool that will work well there.
+Given my life experience and my close to three decades as a full-time field scientists, I believe I possess unique qualifications regarding outdoor skills, preparedness, and knife/tool use and design.
+Most of my knife and tool designs come directly from my experiences outdoors, driven by the desire to create a tool that will work well there.
 When I am working on a design, I am often impatient to get out and test it in the field to see if it will meet the need I imagined.

-Below I share a small list, in no particular order, of some of the places I have had the opportunity to explore/adventure in, hoping to inspire you to get out there.
+Below I share an abbreviated list, in no particular order, of some of the places I have had the opportunity to explore/adventure in, hoping to inspire you to get out there.

 Umpqua National Forest